epfl-ada/ada-2022-project-hltw/README.md

 # Proposed Additional Datasets

-We currently don't have usage cases of additional dataset, but we would augment the dataset by taking all the finished paths and break it down in to sub-paths, according to our needs.
+We currently don't have usage cases of the additional datasets, but we would augment the dataset by taking all the finished paths and breaking it down into sub-paths, according to our needs.

-An additional tool instead of dataset that we might be using is [Wikipedia2Vec](https://wikipedia2vec.github.io/wikipedia2vec/).
+An additional tool instead of the dataset that we might be using is [Wikipedia2Vec](https://wikipedia2vec.github.io/wikipedia2vec/).

 # Methods

-Our initial exploration and some prototyping of the ideas is in the [notebook](http://127.0.0.1:8888/lab/tree/work/P2.ipynb).
+Our initial exploration and some prototyping of the ideas are in the [notebook](https://github.com/epfl-ada/ada-2022-project-hltw/blob/main/P2.ipynb).

 ## Data pre-processing

 - There are some paths containing the back click sign, "<".
 We reduce the path by only keeping the paths without backtracking.
-- Perform unquoting on words and spliting the paths into lists for easier data processing.
+- Perform unquoting on words and splitting the paths into lists for easier data processing.
 - Compute commonly used sub-paths of length from 1 to 6
-- Compute commonly appearing starting and ending pair of pages from sub-paths of lenght greater than 1
+- Compute commonly appearing starting and ending pairs of pages from sub-paths of length greater than 1

-## Compare common knowledge - how does the gamer's world differs from the real-world people
+## Compare common knowledge - how does the gamer's world differ from the real-world people

-We would use Wikipedia2Vec to aid us with comparing the common knowledge used within the game to the real-world based on the knowledge from the latest wikipedia pages.
-For example, maybe the commonly used knowledge, like `(Brain, Mind, Linguistics, Language, Communication, Telephone)` is not how the real-world usually infer about brain to telephone.
+We would use Wikipedia2Vec to aid us with comparing the common knowledge used within the game to the real world based on the knowledge from the latest Wikipedia pages.
+For example, maybe the commonly used knowledge, like `(Brain, Mind, Linguistics, Language, Communication, Telephone)` is not how the real world usually infers from the brain to the telephone.

 ## Finding the [spurious graph correlations](https://www.tylervigen.com/spurious-correlations)